 I first noticed the Spectra Breast Pumps on Amazon.
-They were actually making it into the TOP 10 most popular list of breast pumps, which I thought was crazy because I’d never heard of them.
-Plus, their hospital breast pump kind of looks like a boob……did anyone else notice?
+They were making it into the TOP 10 most popular list of breast pumps, which I thought was crazy because I’d never heard of them.
+Plus, their hospital breast pump kind of looks like a boob!
+Did anyone else notice?
 Anyways, the customer feedback is what caught my eye next.
 I was impressed.

-Spectra 9 Advanced Double Electric Breast Pump
+Spectra 9 Advanced Double @ Amazon here

 Did I mention that this Spectra Breast Pump also offers a large LCD screen that shows you exactly where you’re at during your pumping session?
-It’s pretty cool.
-The pump unit itself is super small, and lightweight.
-It will actually fit in the palm of your hand.
-Talk about convenient.
+It’sIt’s pretty cool.
+The pump unit itself is super tiny and lightweight, and it will fit in the palm of your hand.
+Talk about convenience.
 Also, it comes with a built-in rechargeable battery that will provide 3 hours of pumping when fully charged.
-So you can pump on the go, or plug it in and pump in place.
-This Spectra Breast Pump also offers DuaHygienic Protection, which basically means that the milk won’t backflow into the pump, therefore your milk is never at risk.
+So you can pump on the go or plug it in and pump in place.
+This Spectra Breast Pump also offers DuaHygienic Protection, which means that the milk won’t cause backflow into the pump; therefore, your milk is never at risk.
 Plus, all parts are BPA Free.

-The Spectra Dew 350 Advanced Hospital Breast Pump is designed specifically for initiating, sustaining, or increasing one’s milk supply.
+The Spectra Dew 350 Advanced Hospital Breast Pump is designed to initiate, sustain, or increase one’s milk supply.
 Like I said before, this hospital breast pump will cost you less than $200.00!
 That’s unheard of!
-Most hospital grade breast pumps will run you anywhere from $800 to $1500 dollars.
-This Spectra Breast Pump offers a single dial that adjusts both cycle and vacuum strength.It’s extremely easy to use, quiet, and it also offers backflow protection.
-Plus, it also comes with a handy microfiber designer tote bag, and a little cooler with freezer packs to store your milk.
+Most hospital-grade breast pumps will run you anywhere from $800 to 1500 dollars.
+This Spectra Breast Pump offers a single dial that adjusts both cycle and vacuum strength.It’s extremely easy to use, quiet, and it also provides backflow protection.
+It also comes with a handy microfiber designer tote bag and a little cooler with freezer packs to store your milk.